 For HTML and CSS coding you need to start with plain text files.

 Type HTML code like this into a text editor:

 Now let’s add some colors to this text with the help of CSS.
 Go to the HTML file and add the code in red in the “head” part of the file:

-This sheet determines the color of the body copy (purple) and the background color (greenish yellow).
-Remember to input the correct color codes in the sheet, or your final page won’t turn out as you intended.
+This style sheet determines the color of the body copy (purple) and the background color (greenish yellow).
+Remember to input the correct color codes in the style sheet, or your final page won’t turn out as you intended.

 This is what your page will look like:

 Next, you need to add fonts.
 For this add the following lines in the HTML file:

 This is what your page looks like after adding those sections of code:

 Now, remember, the above examples are very basic and very short.
 An optimized landing page would be more detailed — with images, video, a CTA, form, and be longer as well.
 Imagine how long that would take to code all of those elements the traditional way…